railroadmedia/railcontent/docs-new/Content API.md

 <!-- END_d33050309856c95cc17d90bb91fbca9c -->

 <!-- START_5749008282f838b8688849041825f55a -->
-## Pull the children contents for the parent id
+## Pull contents that are children of the specified content id

 ### HTTP Request